FelixOnline/v2/content/articles/2016-1-29-business-school-dean-sticks-up-for-bitcoin.md

  - /news/5838/business-school-dean-sticks-up-for-bitcoin
 imported: true
 comments:
+ - value: >
- - Students must and will learn about it anyway  Im sure some use httpbitdoCoinbase and httpbitdosellonline to pay for Bschool alreadywklP5u httpwwwLnAJ7K8QSpkiStk3sLL0hQP6MO2wQ8gOcom
+     Students must and will learn about it anyway.
+I'm sure some use http://bit.do/Coinbase and http://bit.do/sellonline to pay for B-school already.,wklP5u http://www.LnAJ7K8QSpkiStk3sLL0hQP6MO2wQ8gO.com

 # Article Taxonomies
 categories: